Dee66/VectorScan/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in improving PaC MLOps Shield!
+Thanks for your interest in improving VectorScan!
 This repo is designed to be public and auditable.
 Please follow the guidelines below to keep contributions consistent and high quality.

 ## Prerequisites
 - Git, Bash, and a recent Linux/macOS environment